oiax/tgweb/README.md

 The `team_mission.html` one does not redefine the property `title` in the front matter, but the `member_mission/alice_mission.html` one does.

-When the wrapper `_wrapper.html` is applied to these two pages, each `body` section is generated as follows.
+When the wrapper `_wrapper.html` is applied to these two pages, each `body` element is generated as follows.

 `dist/pages/mission/team_mission.html`